chatbotizeteam/zowie-agent-sdk-node/README.md

 });
 ```

 **Note**: The SDK automatically logs request start/end and errors.
-Use `self.logger` for business logic events, debugging, and monitoring specific to your agent's functionality.
+Use `this.logger` for business logic events, debugging, and monitoring specific to your agent's functionality.

 For a complete example of effective logging usage, see the `DocumentVerificationExpertAgent` in `example.ts`, which demonstrates logging for query analysis, scope decisions, and error handling.